-Stakeholders’ perceptions of Digital Governance Footprint (DGF) is defined as stakeholders’ perceptions of governance digitization.
-It represents attitudes towards a variety of technologies, systems and tools that involve digitization and are used in or by the public sector.
-Individuals' perceptions towards them include attitudes and behavior related with the digital government landscape and its meaning in public services and public goods provision and consumption.
-We argue that perceptions of DGF may be used as both a conceptual coin for intellectual thinking and as a useful empirical vehicle for advancing the field.
-In fact, the idea of DGF draws substance from environmental studies on Ecological Footprint (e.g., Wackernagel & Rees, 1996; Wackernagel et al. 2006) and its use in public policy arenas (e.g., Collins & Flynn, 2015; Gottlieb et al., 2012;).
-These studies tried to measure the impact of humans on their environment by means of use (and misuse) of environmental resources in day-to-day life.
-For example, Gottlieb et al. (2012) demonstrate how ecological footprint may be related with citizenship behavior of high school students and other studies suggest methodologies to measure it and evaluate its impact on other populations (e.g., rural and urban residences), and on organizational and governmental policies (Collins & Flynn, 2015).
-We believe that the idea of DGF has much to offer to our understanding of the e-government era (Dunleavy et al., 2005) as an independent perceptual and cognitive measure of humans’ interaction with the digital government world.
-It reflects collective and subjective perspective on the meaning of digital governance for end users and on the impact of technology on humans and their environment.
-As much as humans make their footprint on the environment, governments as well may have a technological footprint affecting humans and the environment.
-Thus, perceptions of DGF may be best perceived as a five-tier concept consisting of stakeholders’ views on: (1) Knowledge about digitization in government; (2) Understanding digitization in government; (3) Accepting government digitization as an essential tool for policy and management; (4) Implementing knowledge about government digitization and using digital tools; (5) Disseminating knowledge about government digitization to others.
-We will argue that perceptions of DGF may be assessed in regard to various digital infrastructures.
-All in all, perceptions of DGF may be understood as a concept that places humans at the center of the digital transformation by focusing on their reaction to government digital transformations.
-In that sense perceptions of DGF differ from digital transformation offering an innovative understanding that focuses on the subjective views of public stakeholders about the use, spread, and centrality of technology in public spheres.
-All these aspects of DGF will be part of our study with the goal of proposing testable ways to assess them.
+Stakeholders’ perceptions of the Digital Governance Footprint (DGF) is defined as the stakeholders’ perceptions of the digitization of governance.
+It refers to stakeholders’ attitudes towards a variety of technologies, systems and tools that involve digitization and are used in or by the public sector.
+Individuals’ perceptions of these include attitudes and behaviors related to the digital government landscape and its importance in the provision and consumption of public services and goods.
+We argue that perceptions of the DGF may be used as both a conceptual tool for intellectual thinking and as a useful empirical vehicle for advancing the field.
+In fact, the idea of the DGF draws substantially from the environmental studies idea of the ecological footprint (e.g., Wackernagel & Rees, 1996; Wackernagel et al. 2006) and its use in public policy arenas (e.g., Collins & Flynn, 2015; Gottlieb et al., 2012).
+These studies seek to measure the impact of humans on their environment by means of their use (and misuse) of environmental resources in day-to-day life.
+For example, Gottlieb et al. (2012) demonstrate how the ecological footprint can be related to the citizenship behavior of high school students, and other studies suggest methodologies to measure it and evaluate its impact on other populations (e.g., rural and urban residences), and on organizational and governmental policies (Collins & Flynn, 2015).
+We believe that the idea of the DGF has much to offer to our understanding of the e-government era (Dunleavy et al., 2005) as an independent perceptual and cognitive measure of humans’ interaction with the digital government world.
+It reflects a collective and subjective perspective on the meaning of digital governance for end users and on the impact of technology on humans and their environment.
+As much as humans leave their footprint on the environment, governments may well also leave a technological footprint on humans and the environment.
+Thus, perceptions of the DGF may be best conceptualized as a five-tier model consisting of stakeholders’ views on: (1) knowledge about digitization in government, (2) understanding digitization in government, (3) accepting government digitization as an essential tool for policy and management, (4) implementing knowledge about government digitization and using digital tools, and (5) disseminating knowledge about government digitization to others.
+We will argue that perceptions of the DGF may be assessed in regard to various digital infrastructures.
+In the broadest terms, perceptions of the DGF may be understood as a concept that places humans at the center of the digital transformation by focusing on their reaction to government digital transformations.
+In that sense, perceptions of the DGF differ from digital transformations themselves and offer an innovative understanding that focuses on the subjective views of public stakeholders on the use, spread, and centrality of technology in public spheres.
+All of these aspects of DGF will be included in our study, with the goal of proposing testable ways to assess them.